Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

 - **Relational database management systems** (RDBMS) are among the most popular database management systems
 - The word _"relational"_ refers to the structure of the data in such DBMS
-- **Structured Query Language** (SQL) is the formal and de facto database language standard for RDBMSs
+- **Structured Query Language** (SQL) is the formal and most widely used database language standard for RDBMSs
 - SQL offers both **data definition language** (DDL) and **data manipulation language** (DML) features
 - There are multiple RDBMS products, such as SQL Server, MySQL and PostgreSQL
 - During this course we will be using the **SQL Server** RDBMS